diwase-dhanashree/LocalRepo/README.md

   - The project starts with the creation of a local Git repository on your machine.

 - **Remote Repository:**
+  - A Remote Repository is an existing repository on GitHub.
   - The local repository is then pushed to a remote repository on GitHub.

 - **Branches:**